jtnydv/proton/README.md

     INFO: There are to kinds of The Entypreter Rootkit modules - stagers and implants.
-Entypreter stagers hook zombie target and allow you to use implants.
-Entypreter implants starts jobs on remote zombie target.
+Entypreter stagers hook target zombies and allow you to use implants.
+Entypreter implants starts jobs on remote target zombie.

 ## Entypreter stagers

-    INFO: Entypreter stagers hook target zombie
+    INFO: Entypreter stagers hook target
-    targets and allow you to use implants.
+    zombie and allow you to use implants.

 Module | Description
 --------|------------